praekeltfoundation/junebug/docs/http_api.rst

        delivery reports) related to this message.
 The default settings allow 2 days for events to arrive, after which they will no longer be forwarded.
+   :param str event_auth_token:
+       The token to use for authentication if the event_url requires token auth.
    :param int priority:
        Delivery priority from 1 to 5.
 Higher priority messages are delivered first.
        If omitted, priority is 1.